Wayne82/wayne82.github.io/_drafts/Deep-Learning-Notes-Attention-and-Transformer.md

 ### General Attention Mechanism
 Then the attention mechanism turns out to be very powerful computational primitive for neural networks in its own right, and can be used without RNNs at all.
 It is a general operator that takes in 3 set of vectors: **queries (Q)**, **keys (K)**, and **values (V)**, and computes a weighted sum of the values, where the weights are determined by the similarity between the queries and keys.
 * The inputs can be query vectors and data vectors in the cross-attention case, or just one set of input vectors in the self-attention case.
-* There are learnable weight matrices: the key matrix, value matrix, and optional query matrix in the cross-attention case.
+* The learnable weight matrices are the key matrix, value matrix, and query matrix in the self-attention case.
 * The outputs can be calculated using scaled dot-product attention method:

 $$\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right)V$$